CS2103AUG2016-F12-B2/addressbook-level4/docs/UserGuide.md

 > * Can redo commands that were most recently undone
 > * Inputting a new undo-able command clears the redo state history

+### 2.10.
+Specify path of ToDoApp: `cd`

+Change the working file path of the current ToDoApp<br>
+Format: `cd FILEPATH`

+> * Will make a clone of current ToDoApp in newly specified file path

 ### 2.11.
 Exiting the program : `exit`